kiroeko/ryu-renderer/README.md

 The goal of this project is to use OpenGl to implement most of the important features of modern renderers, including PBR / batching / GPU instancing / OIT / bloom / deferred shading and SSAO.

-However, due to the complexity of implementation, ray tracing / global illumination / mesh shaders and more GPU driven things are not included in the plan.
+However, due to the complexity of implementation, ray tracing / global illumination / mesh shaders and more GPU-driven things are not included in the plan.

 ## Tech Stack
 - C++ 20